chrisekelley/Android-Coconut-TouchDB/README.md

 Sample Couchapp
 ---------------

-More information aboutthe sample couchapp is on the [Cococnut-sample](https://github.com/vetula/coconut-sample) project page.
+More information about the sample couchapp is on the [Cococnut-sample](https://github.com/vetula/coconut-sample) project page.

 Copy the database to assets